awsdocs/aws-javascript-developer-guide-v2/doc_source/node-reusing-connections.md

 By default, the default Node\.js HTTP/HTTPS agent creates a new TCP connection for every new request\.
 To avoid the cost of establishing a new connection, you can reuse an existing connection\.

 For short\-lived operations, such as DynamoDB queries, the latency overhead of setting up a TCP connection might be greater than the operation itself\.
-Additionally, since DynamoDB [encryption at rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.howitworks.html) is integrated with AWS KMS, you may experience latencies from the database having to re\-establish new AWS KMS cache entries for each operation\.
+Additionally, since DynamoDB [encryption at rest](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.howitworks.html) is integrated with [AWS KMS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.howitworks.html), you may experience latencies from the database having to re\-establish new AWS KMS cache entries for each operation\.

 The easiest way to configure SDK for JavaScript to reuse TCP connections is to set the `AWS_NODEJS_CONNECTION_REUSE_ENABLED` environment variable to `1`\.
-This feature was added in the [2\.463\.0](https://github.com/aws/aws-sdk-js/blob/master/CHANGELOG.md#24630) release\.
+This feature was added in the [2\.436\.0](https://github.com/aws/aws-sdk-js/blob/master/CHANGELOG.md#24630) release\.

 Alternatively, you can set the `keepAlive` property of an HTTP or HTTPS agent set to `true`, as shown in the following example\.